 In this case the direction in the spacecraft body axis defined in right ascension and declination (0.0, 90.0) is to form an angle of 45.0 degrees with the x-axis (1.0, 0.0, 0.0) of the inertial reference frame.

-The attitude definition section may contain the definion of a direction to be contained in a plane.
+The attitude definition section may contain the definition of a direction to be contained in a plane.

 The attitude section may define the direction of the plane by defining the direction perpendicular to the plane surface.

-The plane normal can be dfined in different ways:
+The plane normal can be defined in different ways:

 Example 1: with a fixed unit vector in inertial space.